303rd Fighter Wing

+The 303rd Fighter Wing was a fighter aircraft wing of the United States Army Air Forces that operated in the European theater during World War II, flying P-47 Thunderbolts.
+Over two years from 1943, the 303rd flew air superiority, bomber escort and ground attack missions out of airfields in England, France, Belgium and the Netherlands before the end of the war in Europe in May 1945, thereafter supporting the occupation of Germany until deactivation in August of that year.
+Remnants of the 303rd existed in Germany until the end of 1945.

 History

-Established and organized at Norfolk Army Airfield, Virginia in 1943 as a command and control organization.
-Deployed to the European Theater of Operations (ETO) in late 1943 and assigned to IX Fighter Command, Ninth Air Force.
-Initial mission of the wing was to receive operational orders from Headquarters, IX Fighter Command and direct subordinate groups in attacking enemy targets in Occupied France and the Low Countries in preparation for the Normandy Invasion in June 1944.

-Operational missions included strafing and dive-bombing armored vehicles, trains, bridges, buildings, factories, troop concentrations, gun emplacements, airfields, and other targets in preparation for the invasion of Normandy.
-Also flew some escort missions with Eighth Air Force Boeing B-17 Flying Fortress and Consolidated B-24 Liberator strategic bombers.
+Established on 15 November 1943 at Norfolk Army Airfield (now Norfolk International Airport), in Norfolk, Virginia, and commanded by Brigadier General Burton M. Hovey Jr. as of January 1944, the 303rd Fighter Wing deployed to Europe with IX Fighter Command, Ninth Air Force.
+Flying from RAF Ashford, its Thunderbolts strafed and bombed Axis vehicles, bridges, buildings, factories, troop concentrations, static defenses and airfields in occupied France before the June 1944 invasion of Normandy.
+IX Fighter Command escort sorties supported Eighth Air Force aircraft including B-24 and B-17 heavy bombers.

-Participated in the June 1944 D-Day invasion of France in by patrolling the air over the landing zones and by flying close-support and interdiction missions.
-Operations supported the breakthrough at Saint-Lô in July and the thrust of The United States Third Army toward Germany in August and September.
-Reassigned to XIX Tactical Air Command in November 1944 and continued supporting Third Army with Air-Ground support missions, moving through Nancy and Metz to the Siegfried Line near Saarbrücken and Haguenau.
+The 303rd flew close air support and air interdiction missions on D-Day, targeting Axis efforts to support and reinforce defensive forces in Normandy.
+Constant Allied airfield raids had all but eliminated Luftwaffe sorties over northern France, freeing up Allied fighters to focus on enemy ground targets as friendly troops poured onto the beaches.
+The Allies broke through in July at Saint-Lô with the 303rd overhead, liberated Paris in August, and drove toward Germany.
+The 303rd joined the XIX Tactical Air Command in November to support Third Army invasion forces moving from Nancy and Metz to the Siegfried Line near Saarbrücken and Haguenau.

 Reassigned to support the United States Ninth Army in Belgium as a result of the German offensive during the Battle of the Bulge, December 1944.
 Attacked enemy targets in the Northern Rheinland during the Rhineland Campaign and Operation Grenade, which was the southern prong of a pincer attack coordinated with Canadian First Army's Operation Veritable, with the purpose of closing the front up to the Rhine River.
 By 10 March, the Rhine had been reached in all sectors of Ninth Army's front.
 It was not until after 20 March that Ninth Army units first crossed the Rhine itself.

 Attacked ground targets in the Ruhr, providing air support as Allied ground forces encircled enemy forces in the Ruhr Pocket, essentially ending organized enemy resistance in Western Germany.
 Ninth Army halted its advance at the Elbe River in late April 1945, the wing engaging targets of opportunity in enemy-controlled areas until combat was ended on 5 May 1945.

 Remained in Europe after the war as part of United States Air Forces in Europe, performing occupation duty and the destruction or shipment to the United States of captured enemy combat equipment.
 Demobilized in Germany and organization was inactivated on 20 November 1945.